bluecough/terraform-provider-ciscofdm/README.md

 ## Resources
 ### `ciscofdm_networkobject`

 A resource for managing FDM NetworkObjects.
+There are a couple of fields that can have certain values but no checking of input has been done, so note the column where it says checking.

 #### Example